raizen74/aws-sysops/README.md

 ## Service Catalog
 You can share portfolios in several ways, including **account-to-account sharing**, **organizational sharing**, and deploying catalogs using stack sets (creates independent copies).

+## SSO
+**Permission sets** define the level of access that users and groups have to an AWS account.
+Permission sets are stored in AWS SSO and provisioned to the AWS account as IAM roles.

+## KMS
+When you import key material into a CMK, the CMK is permanently associated with that key material.
+You can reimport the same key material, but you cannot import different key material into that CMK.
+Also, you cannot enable automatic key rotation for a CMK with imported key material.
+However, you can manually rotate a CMK with imported key material.

+Therefore, the best solution is to create a new CMK and import new key material into it.
+The alias in the application code can then be updated to point to the new CMK.

+## Organizations
+User-defined tags are tags that you define, create, and apply to resources.
+After you have created and applied the user-defined tags, you can activate by using the Billing and Cost Management console for cost allocation tracking. **Cost Allocation Tags** appear on the console after you've enabled Cost Explorer, Budgets, AWS Cost and Usage reports, or legacy reports.

+When using AWS Organizations, you must use the **Billing and Cost Management console in the payer account** to mark the tags as cost allocation tags.
+You can use the **Cost Allocation Tags manager** to do this.